 Meetings of the Governors

-The Governors meet twice a term to consider the Head’s report on all matters under his jurisdiction, and to ensure that the School’s financial affairs are in order and that the buildings are well maintained.
+The Governors meet at least termly to consider the Head’s report on all matters under his jurisdiction, and to ensure that the School’s financial affairs are in order and that the buildings are well maintained.
 Matters such as the acquisition of additional premises and any other issues are also discussed at these meetings.

 What skills do Governors need?

 We always have a good range of professional and non-professional skills on the Board.
 It is always particularly helpful to have professionals such as accountants, lawyers, architects and/or surveyors and parents with experience of education.
 There are also roles for Governors without professional qualifications such as road safety and liaising with the Rosemead School Association.
 All Governors must be prepared to contribute time and effort for the benefit of Rosemead.